gokhaneraslan/XTTS_V2/README.md

 ```

 ## 📝 Script Descriptions

+### `config.py`
+Configuration file where you must set the main directory path (`MAIN_DIR`) before running any other scripts.

+### `setup.py`
+Downloads all required pretrained model files from Coqui-AI servers and places them in the correct directories.

 ### `train.py`
 Full model fine-tuning script.
 It loads the XTTS_V2 model and fine-tunes all parameters on your custom dataset.